 Vitamin D is a hormone.

-- One study found women with PCOS who take vitamin D supplements may have lower fasting blood sugar levels and lower circulating insulin (remember: extra insulin in circulation causes a lot of the insulin resistance symptoms).
+- One study found people with PCOS who take vitamin D supplements may have lower fasting blood sugar levels and lower circulating insulin (remember: extra insulin in circulation causes a lot of the insulin resistance symptoms).

 - Numerous studies suggest vitamin D may reduce inflammation, a common effect of PCOS.